Checking connection status...

 Everything you need to know about DNS leaks and how to protect yourself.

-A DNS leak occurs when your DNS queries are sent outside of your VPN tunnel, typically to your ISP's DNS servers instead of your VPN provider's servers.
-This means your ISP or a third party can see which websites you visit, even though the rest of your traffic is encrypted through the VPN.
+A DNS leak occurs when your DNS queries are sent outside of your encrypted tunnel, typically to your ISP's DNS servers instead of your privacy provider's servers.
+This means your ISP or a third party can see which websites you visit, even though the rest of your traffic is encrypted.

-DNS leaks undermine the very purpose of using a VPN.
+DNS leaks undermine the very purpose of using an encrypted connection.
 Even if your internet traffic is encrypted, leaked DNS queries reveal every website and service you access.
 Your ISP can log this data, sell it to advertisers, or hand it over to authorities.
-A DNS leak essentially negates your VPN's privacy protection.
+A DNS leak essentially negates your privacy protection.

-The best way to fix a DNS leak is to use a VPN that has built-in DNS leak protection, like SwissGuard VPN.
+The best way to fix a DNS leak is to use a private network with built-in DNS leak protection, like SwissGuard.
 Our client forces all DNS queries through our encrypted tunnel to our own private DNS servers in Switzerland.
-You can also manually configure your system to use secure DNS servers, but a quality VPN handles this automatically.
+You can also manually configure your system to use secure DNS servers, but SwissGuard handles this automatically.

 Yes.
-SwissGuard VPN routes all DNS queries through our encrypted WireGuard tunnel to our own private DNS servers hosted in Switzerland.
-This means your DNS requests never leave the VPN tunnel, providing complete protection against DNS leaks.
-Our kill switch also prevents any data from leaking if the VPN connection drops.
+SwissGuard routes all DNS queries through our encrypted WireGuard tunnel to our own private DNS servers hosted in Switzerland.
+This means your DNS requests never leave the encrypted tunnel, providing complete protection against DNS leaks.
+Our kill switch also prevents any data from leaking if the connection drops.